serega170584/infusemedia_js_counter/README.md

 - Visit pages http://localhost:3100/index.html and we can see view_count changes in table logs.

 - We can see directories js, src, index.html inside frontend directory. main.php and dump.sql with other code files inside backend directory.

+- We can also delete stop docker compose

+        docker-compose down